Oxy-Fuel Cutting Services

 Oxy-fuel flame cutting is a steel cutting process utilizing a chemical reaction between oxygen and the base metal at extreme temperatures.
 A single machine, equipped with multiple torches, can cut almost all grades of carbon and alloy steel plate.
 Oxy-fuel flame cutting is best on heavy gauge plate and does not work on stainless, aluminum, or nickel alloys because of the lack of carbon.

-Oxy-fuel flame cutting applies to a variety of processes used to produce cut plate.
+Oxy-fuel flame cutting applies to a variety of processes used to produce steel cut plates.
 Flame cut products range from simple shapes to intricate profiles.
-O'Neal Manufacturing Services provides detailed solutions to semi-finished parts through beveling, machining, punching, drilling and forming as well as other processes.
+O'Neal Manufacturing Services provides detailed solutions to semi-finished parts through beveling, machining, punching, drilling, and forming, as well as other processes.

 |Material Types||Steel||Structural, low alloy, and abrasion resistant steel|

 |Elevators and Moving Stairways||Renewable Energy|